animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 **Question:** What happens to me, having not broken any laws, for owning that un-drivable car due to the auto insurance system?

-**Answer:** I get evicted, arrested, or my un-drivable car gets repossessed.
+**Answer:** For simply existing, I get evicted, arrested, or my un-drivable car gets repossessed.

 **Question:** What might happen to my mom, who is poor, if, upon me learning those unpreventable threats, I commit suicide and she goes into debt?